tinevancorenland/IDE/README.md

  - [ ] Have an IDE for the rest of the training

-Make sure the readme has at least:
-A download link of the IDE

 ## Why

 As an anonymous woman once said :point_up: